 A person in crisis may be experiencing deep sadness or hopelessness, having thoughts of suicide, or struggling with their daily life due to overwhelming stress and emotions.

 Harbour House began its Residential Crisis Service in October 2010 in Crownsville, Maryland.
 We continue to expand our services within Anne Arundel County.
 In 2013, we moved our program to Glen Burnie and increased capacity to 16 beds.
 In 2015, we extended our services and opened a second home in Edgewater to house 8 additional beds.
 In 2017, we added a 4-resident home in Annapolis.
 In 2018, we moved our program from Glen Burnie to Millersville, Maryland.
-We currently have the capacity to provide care for 28 residents in our three homes.
+In 2019, we opened another 8 resident home in Annapolis.
+We currently have the capacity to provide care for 36 residents in our homes.

 We are the 2nd largest residential crisis services provider in the State of Maryland.
 In 2016, we served 22 hospitals and 10 Residential psychiatric programs in 13 jurisdictions across the Central and Southern Regions of Maryland and the Eastern Shore.

-Harbour House received the Gold Seal of Approval® from The Joint Commission.
+Harbour House received the Gold Seal of Approval® from The Joint Commission in 2017.
 Our facility voluntarily underwent a thorough evaluation by The Joint Commission to see if our center met their rigorous performance standards in delivering quality, safe and effective health care.